ErikOrjehag/tiny-json/README.md

 # How to contribute
 The source is well structured and easy to expand upon.
 If you come up with a way to compress a certain data type your contribution is welcome.
 Read this [blog post](http://www.davidhampgonsalves.com/Compress-JSON.js/) written by David Hamp-Gonsalves for some great inspiration.

-All it takes is three simple steps.
+It's only a few simple steps.

-Add a compress method:
+1) Add a compress method:
 ```javscript
 compress.something = function (value, pattern) {
   // Compress the value in some smart way.